Tensor product algorithms for inference of contact network from epidemiological data: Results

-From results shown in Fig.~\ref{fig:austria} we note that the convergence of both MCMC algorithms is stuck at a level where a small number of links of the network are inferred incorrectly, namely, approximately $5$ of $36$ links using the standard MCMC algorithm, and approximately $4$ of $36$ links using the MCMC algorithm without replacements.
-This highlights the potential of the no-replacement MCMC algorithm to tackle more complex problems, but also motivates the development of alternative approaches to black--box high--dimensional optimisation to improve their convergence and hence the quality of inference.
+From results shown in Fig.~\ref{fig:austria} we note that without tempering ($\Temp=1$) the convergence of both MCMC algorithms is stuck in a local maximum where approximately $4$ of $36$ links are inferred incorrectly.
+Using tempering with $\Temp=10,$ we observed almost the same convergence at initial stage of optimisation, which then resulted in a faster convergence towards a better inference, with $38$ out of $42$ data samples allowed for the exact recovery, and the remaining $4$ out of $42$ had only one incorrect link out of $36.$

-The fact that the MCMC algorithms got stuck before the ground state network is inferred can be explained by presence of local maxima in which the MCMC methods get trapped.
-This can be considered as a consequence of a too high contrast, that sharpens the high--dimensional landscape and makes both the global and local maxima steeper.
+The difference in performance compared to the linear chain example can be considered as a consequence of a high contrast, that sharpens the high--dimensional landscape and makes both the global and local maxima steeper.
 If we use less data for Bayesian inference, the contrast reduces, making it easier for MCMC to escape from local optima by switching from current network $\Grid_i$ to less attractive proposal $\hat\Grid$ with probability \( \Like(\hat\Grid)/\Like(\Grid_i) < 1 \) as explained in Alg.~\ref{alg:mcmc}.
-However, it also makes global maximum less emphasized and can lead to a situation where the optimal grid recovered by the Bayesian optimisation is not the same as the ground truth grid, \( \Grid_{\text{opt}} \neq \Grid_\star. \)
+However, it also makes global maximum less emphasised and can lead to a situation where the optimal grid recovered by the Bayesian optimisation is not the same as the ground truth grid, \( \Grid_{\text{opt}} \neq \Grid_\star. \)